Peru Travel

 The Basics

-• In order to drive in Peru, you must be 18 years of age and have a valid driver’s license from your home country.
-For travelers who are planning to stay in Peru for more than 30-days or plan to drive frequently, you should also plan on obtaining an International Driver’s Permit before your visit.
+• To drive in Peru, you must be 18 years of age and have a valid driver’s license from your home country.
+For travelers who are planning to stay in Peru for more than 30 days or plan to drive frequently, you should also plan on obtaining an International Driver’s Permit before your visit.

 Driving Regulations and Tips